-Here is a simple DIY to get rid of those spots.
+Here is a simple DIY How to remove Tar spots from your car.

-All what you need is kerosine or diesel and cotton cloth.
+All that you need is kerosine or diesel and cotton cloth.
 You can use also some kerosine-based lubricant like WD-40

 Do not do this in bright sunlight, but only in the shade

 - Apply some kerosene on the tar spots with a piece of cotton and let it absorb for about 5 minutes.

 - Wipe away the tar spots with a clean cloth dipped in kerosene again, this time a bit more forcefully.
 Be careful not to leave scratch-marks on the surface with the tar spots stuck in the cloth by dragging the kerosene soaked-cotton along the surface.